 Or maybe you're just wondering if people are talking about your brand at all.
 With that many places to look, it's easy to become overwhelmed and give up the search before it even begins.
 It's times like these when social listening becomes an indispensable tool.

-What is social listening, exactly?
-In the article below, I'll cover:
+In the article below, we'll cover:

 Social listening tools vary greatly in functionality and scope, but (generally) social listening tools: